dmauser/Lab/RS-ER-VPN-Gateway-Transit/README.md

-# Transit routing between ExpressRoute and VPN using Azure Route Server
+# Transit between ExpressRoute and VPN using Route Server

 **Contents**